techqueria/website/content/english/events/_index.md

 ---
 title: Events
-description: Find information about our upcoming events with other Latinx in Tech and subscribe to our community calendar.
+description: "Find information about our upcoming events with other Latinx in Tech and subscribe to our community calendar. 🎟"
 hideImage: true
 image: "/assets/img/events/_index.jpg"
 layout: "page-events"